majjoha/majjoha.github.io/_posts/2014-11-04-curry-your-procs.md

 ```

 We can now evaluate our `Proc` by running `curried_f[1][2][3]` which would
-evluate to 6 exactly as in our previous example.
+evaluate to 6 exactly as in our previous example.

 The ingenious reader have probably already guessed that `#curry` will take our
 original `f` and turn it into `curried_f`.
 We can curry `f` in the following way